deveshkumar2004/Excuse_Generator/README.md

 # Intelligent Excuse Generator

-### *With Emergency Alerts, Voice Output, PDF Proofs, Auto Scheduling, and Smart Ranking*
+### _With Emergency Alerts, Voice Output, PDF Proofs, Auto Scheduling, and Smart Ranking_

 ---

-## 📌 Project Overview
+## Project Overview

 The **Intelligent Excuse Generator** is a backend-driven AI solution built with **FastAPI** that intelligently creates contextual and language-specific excuses for real-life situations.
 It incorporates advanced features such as:

 - Real-time **emergency alert triggering**